jimvickery/funsnap/README.md

 ![Alt text](admin2.png?raw=true "Title")

-Visit the live site at site at www.sillysnap.com to see it in action.
+Visit the live site at site at <a href="http://www.sillysnap.com" target="_blank">SillySnap.com</a>
+  to see it in action.